Improves fluency but not for beginners

 Table of Contents

-With Glossika, you can learn a new language from any source language, which is really convenient if your native language isn’t English.
-By using a machine-learning algorithm, Glossika optimizes your learning experience by helping you achieve a decent level of fluency in the shortest time possible.
+With Glossika, you can learn a new language from any source language, which is convenient if your native language isn’t English.
+By using a machine-learning algorithm, Glossika optimizes your learning experience by helping you achieve a decent level of fluency in a short amount of time.

 It’s still a solid way to beef up your language skills, even though its price is a lot higher than its competitors.
 This Glossika review shows you everything the app offers so you can decide if the price is worth it for you.